atomone-hub/govgen-validators/NodeStake.md

 3) Brief history/ Intro to your validator

 - NodeStake is the professional validator, infrastructure provider and IBC relayer.
-Up to now, NodeStake has provided validating and infrastructure services (RPC endpoints, snapshots, IBC relayers) for over 70 chains, such as CosmosHub, Celestia, Dymension, etc.Oover $100 million in staked assets, 50,000+ delegators.
+Up to now, NodeStake has provided validating and infrastructure services (RPC endpoints, snapshots, IBC relayers) for over 70 chains, such as CosmosHub, Celestia, Dymension, etc.Over $100 million in staked assets, 50,000+ delegators.

 4) Details of your validator (website and contact email)